bugcrowd/templates/submissions/description/server_security_misconfiguration/lack_of_security_headers/x_content_security_policy/template.md

 ## Overview

 HTTP response headers determine how the client should process the content.
 There are multiple headers which can be implemented to improve security against well documented vulnerabilities.
-The `Content-Security-Policy` (CSP) security header allows admins to permissively control the types of resources allowed to load for a page.
+The `X-Content-Security-Policy` (CSP) security header allows admins to permissively control the types of resources allowed to load for a page.
 It also reduces the attack surface for Cross-Site Scripting (XSS) and click-jacking attacks.

 A lack of a CSP header in {{target}} allows a malicious attacker to {{action}}.